 Avoids social settings where she would be expected to eat.

 Visiting ana/mia websites (ana and mia are nicknames for anorexia and bulimia).
 There are communities on the internet where people with eating disorders share tips and encourage each other to be anorexic or bulimic.

 Frequently complaining about being cold or having to wear sweaters.

 Mood swings or irritability.

 Not wanting to be friends with thin people; always having friends that are heavier than them.
 Or only having friends that are thin.

-If you suspect that your teen is having problems with an eating disorder it is important that you get treatment.
-The longer your teen goes with this condition the harder it is to treat.
+If you suspect that your teen is having problems with an eating disorder, it is important that you get them treatment.
+The longer your teen goes with this condition, the harder it is to treat.
 Talk to your doctor or pediatrician about treatment options.
-Also talk to your teen about what you are seeing.
+Also, talk to your teen about what you are seeing.
 She may secretly be waiting for you to notice and get her help.
 Don't be surprised if she denies there is a problem.
 Follow your heart on this.
 If you suspect there is a problem, there probably is.
 Get professional help.
 Treatment is available.